 Additionally, like with The Hague Process, adopting parents going through The Orphan Process must also establish a home study.
 However, The Orphan Process has different requirements to establish a home study compared to The Hague Process.

-To learn more about the home study requirements for The Orphan Process, schedule a consultation with our experienced immigration lawyers.
+To learn more about the home study requirements for The Orphan Process, schedule a consultation with an experienced immigration lawyer.

 Completing An International Adoption With The Orphan Process